mtycholaz/NDSCPP-web-monitor/README.md

 Defines lifecycle hooks (`Start` and `Update`) for applying visual effects on LED canvases.
 Encourages modular effect design, allowing dynamic assignment and switching of effects.

+### IEffectManager
+Each canvas has an EffectsManager that does the actual drawing of effects to it, and that EffectsManager manages a set of ILEDEffect objects.

 ### ILEDFeature
 Represents a 2D collection of LEDs with positioning, rendering, and configuration capabilities.
 Provides APIs for interacting with its parent canvas and retrieving its assigned color data.